 The following resources provide free online access to national laws governing selected subjects within a geographic region.

 The Organization for Security and Cooperation in Europe (OSCE) maintains this collection of national laws on human rights and related subjects.
-Use the menu on the left side of the homepage to browse by topic.
-Scroll all the way down to browse by country.
+Search by keyword or user the filters on the right to browse by country and by topic.
 Laws are provided in their original language or in English translation (sometimes both).

 - Jurisdictional Coverage: All OSCE member states, which include all countries that are located wholly or partly within the European continent, including Russia and Turkey, plus the former Soviet republics in Central Asia, Mongolia, the U.S. and Canada.